oogles/djem/docs/topics/utils.rst

 The :const:`UNDEFINED` constant is designed for use in argument default values.

 Sometimes it is necessary to know whether *any* value was passed into a function or not, including values traditionally used as argument defaults (such as ``None``, ``False``, etc).
-Any given value would have an explicit meaning, with some default behaviour only performed if *nothing* was passed in.
+Any given value could have an explicit meaning, with some default behaviour only performed if *nothing* was passed in.

 Take the following contrived example: